Getting Started

 The container

-The container basically a group of client overlapping each other inside a rectangular area.
-It's can be used to simulate window swallowing or tabbed layout.
-Every client operation like resizing will be reflected to every client in the container.
+This can be used to simulate window swallowing or a tabbed layout.
+Every client operation like resizing

 Signals